-The Dynatron Siren is a basic battery back-up siren with an over-ride key, Dynatron make a large and a small version but both need to be placed in an accessible location for the over-ride key access.
+The Dynatron Siren is a basic battery back-up siren with an over-ride key, Dynatron makes a large and a small version but both need to be placed in an accessible location for the over-ride key access.

-As with the AVS, Mongoose and Meridian siren this simply defeats the whole point of the siren being Battery Back-up!
+As with the AVS, Mongoose and Meridian siren, this simply defeats the whole point of the siren being Battery Backup!